Angleito/qwensuicoder/README.md

 ## The Complete Pipeline

 We've created a unified pipeline to:
-1. Benchmark your hardware to find the best Qwen2.5-Coder model size
+1. Benchmark your hardware to optimize the 1.5B model configuration
 2. Fine-tune the model with SLoRA for your specific use case
 3. Configure Ollama for easy model deployment and inference